 - Market Volatility Index (VIX): This indicator is a real-time index that represents the market’s expectations for volatility over the next 30-day period.
 When the VIX is high, the index signals fear, but when stocks rise and the VIX drops, it indicates greed in the market.

 - Junk Bond Demand: This measures the rate at which traders invest in high-risk assets (referred to as junk bonds).
 When investors adopt this trading strategy, it is an indication of greed in the market.

 - Safe haven demand: Demand for safe-havens is a strong fear indicator.
 In times of uncertainty, investors seek to store their money in the least risky assets they can find.
 The Safe Haven Demand index measures the rate at which investors adopt safer strategies as they search for low-risk investments.

 Each one of these indicators is measured on a scale of 0 to 100.
 The fear and greed index is then calculated as the average score of the six.

 How are Crypto Fear and Greed Indexes calculated?

-When it comes to crypto fear and greed indexes, Bitcoin dominates.
+When it comes to crypto fear and greed indexes, we only need to look at the Bitcoin Index.
 This is because altcoin markets are highly correlated to Bitcoin’s movements.
 When the price of bitcoin surges, altcoins follow soon after.
 When Bitcoin’s price falls, so will most other altcoins’.

-The Bitcoin fear and greed index is not 100% accurate, nor is it always useful to make predictions with.
-In other words, it only shows current market sentiment, and any decisions on future investments will require other indicators.
 Additionally, though extreme greed or fear may signal an upcoming reversal, it is impossible to predict how long the market can stay in either of those conditions.
-As always, you must conduct your own research, practice, and backtest to ensure any strategy using this indicator is actually profitable.
+As always, you must conduct your own research, practice, and backtest to ensure any trading strategy using this indicator is actually profitable.